Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Constructing non-regular Lagrangian concordances

-\begin{proof} A decomposable Lagrangian disc filling can be seen as a standard disc filling of a standard Legendrian unknot $U$ concatenated with a decomposable concordance from $U$ to $\Lambda$.
-We apply Proposition \ref{prop:reversible} produce a totally real concordance from $\Lambda$ to $U$.
-Theorem \ref{thm:flexibility} then produces the sought Lagrangian concordance, by which we first need to add sufficiently many positive and negative stabilisations of to $U$ and $\Lambda$. \end{proof}
+\begin{proof} A decomposable Lagrangian disc filling can be seen as a standard disc filling of a standard Legendrian unknot $U$ concatenated with a concordance from $U$ to $\Lambda$.
+We apply Proposition \ref{prop:reversible} in order to produce a totally real concordance from $\Lambda$ to $U$.
+Theorem \ref{thm:flexibility} then gives us the sought Lagrangian concordance, by which we first need to add sufficiently many positive and negative stabilisations to $U$ and to $\Lambda$. \end{proof}

 \begin{remark} Consider the spun $\Sigma_{S^1}C$ of the non-regular concordance $C$ from Corollary \ref{nonregular_concordance}.
 Note that since by the construction of $C$ the positive and negative ends of $C$ are stabilized Legendrian knots, the positive and negative ends of $\Sigma_{S^1}C$ are loose Legendrian tori by \cite{Golovko14}.
 Then using the fact that the positive and negative ends of $\Sigma_{S^1}C$ have the same classical Legendrian invariants, they are Legendrian isotopic by the h-principle for loose Legendrian submanifolds, see \cite{Murphy}.
 From the expected parametric version of h-principle for exact Lagrangian cobordisms with loose negative ends \cite{EliashbergLazarevMurphy} it should follow that $\Sigma_{S^1}C$ is Hamiltonian isotopic to the trivial cylinder.
 Finally, following \cite{Golovko14} we see that the same can be said about $\Sigma_{S^{k_1}}\dots \Sigma_{S^{k_r}}\Sigma_{S^1}C$ for $k_1,\dots,k_r\geq 1$.